Struggling to get on top of your bills? Here are 7 proven tips to organize your bills effortlessly.

 - A good budgeting app can also do that for you. (see #2)

 Budgets are critical.
-Your budget is your key to having your money work for you!
+Your budget is the key to having your money work for you!

 2. Utilize financial apps.